 The trouble with warranty programs

 Perhaps adding service-line coverage seems like too much money or trouble.
 You may have heard of another option (in Illinois), offered through Nicor Gas.
-The warranty program can cover gas, electric, media/Internet, water and sewer-line repairs.
+The warranty program (which is currently offered by a provider called Pivotal Home Solutions) can cover gas, electric, media/Internet, water and sewer-line repairs.
 You can pick and choose which warrantied services you would like.

 Being able to choose coverages a la carte seems like a good deal.
-However, add them all up and it will cost nearly $85 a month, which amounts to more than $1,000 a year.
+However, add them all up and it will cost well over $200 per month, which amounts to more than $2,600 a year.
 If you can’t afford that, now comes the harder part.
 The task of picking and choosing which utilities to cover through the Nicor warranty program is problematic.